 Some types of fish may contain high levels of mercury, PCBs (polychlorinated biphenyls), dioxins and other environmental contaminants.
 Levels of these substances are generally highest in older, larger, predatory fish and marine mammals.

 The benefits and risks of eating fish vary depending on a person’s stage of life.

-For middle-aged and older men and postmenopausal women, the benefits of fish consumption far outweigh the potential risks when the amount of fish are eaten is within the recommendations established by the FDA and Environmental Protection Agency.
+For middle-aged and older men and postmenopausal women, the benefits far outweigh the potential risks when the amount of fish eaten is within the recommendations established by the FDA and Environmental Protection Agency.

 Eating a variety of fish will help minimize any potentially adverse effects due to environmental pollutants.Five of the most commonly eaten fish or shellfish that are low in mercury are shrimp, canned light tuna, salmon, pollock, and catfish.
 Avoid eating shark, swordfish, king Mackerel, or tilefish because they contain high levels of mercury.